-&lt;sup>3 "Working orders" are orders generated internally by the firm of facilitate the execution of large orders or special client orders which give the dealer discretionary authority to decide the timing of putting the order or "component" orders to the market and the size of each order.
+&lt;sup>5 "Working orders" are orders generated internally by the firm to facilitate the execution of large orders or special client orders which give the dealer discretionary authority to decide the timing of putting the order or "component" orders to the market and the size of each order.

-- ii. applicable account limits, if any (e.g. trade, position, credit); - iii. the sufficiency of available funds or available credit in the relevant account; - iv. in the case of a sell order, the sufficiency and availability of securities or the existence of necessary securities borrowing arrangements, if applicable; - v. the authority and applicable limitations thereon of the person placing the order; - vi. where the order is received by facsimile or telex, such order is reviewed by senior staff and, if in doubt, the client is called to check the validity and authority of the order prior to execution; - vii. the services and products the account is authorised to use/trade; and - viii. any special conditions stated in the client agreement or reported by other operating departments within the firm, e.g. margin position. - c.
-Clearly defined policies and procedures are followed regarding the permitted circumstances under which a client order is not required to be immediately exposed to the applicable market for execution (for example, stop loss orders, orders which give the dealer discretionary authority to decide the timing of putting "component" working orders to the market and the size of each working order).
-Such procedures may include the method used to determine the acceptable price(s) at which a transaction or part transaction(s) may be executed. - d.
-Management should establish criteria to cover the review of orders upon receipt or initiation to determine the execution methodology and timing of execution for each order.
-Clear audit trails indicating the time of transmission and reference to the originating order should be maintained. - e.
-Effective procedures regarding the transmission of orders to the dealing room are established.
-Sufficient information should be given to enable client priority to be established.

-f.
-Where practicable, a designated senior staff member who is independent of the traders should be assigned to allocate trades executed in accordance with the client priority and sequence of order receipt.
+- c) Clearly defined policies and procedures are followed regarding the permitted circumstances under which a client order is not required to be immediately exposed to the applicable market for execution (for example, stop loss orders, orders which give the dealer discretionary authority to decide the timing of putting "component" working orders to the market and the size of each working order).
+Such procedures may include the method used to determine the acceptable price(s) at which a transaction or part transaction(s) may be executed. - d) Management should establish criteria to cover the review of orders upon receipt or initiation to determine the execution methodology and timing of execution for each order.
+Clear audit trails indicating the time of transmission and reference to the originating order should be maintained. - e) Effective procedures regarding the transmission of orders to the dealing room are established.
+Sufficient information should be given to enable client priority to be established. - f) Where practicable, a designated senior staff member who is independent of the traders should be assigned to allocate trades executed in accordance with the client priority and sequence of order receipt.